Goncalo-Palma-Nunes/minimum-weight-arborescence/README.md

 `mvn exec:java -Dexec.mainClass="optimalarborescence.App"`

-To see an example of writing a simple graph to a memory mapped file and reading it run:
+To add arguments to the program invocation, use the -Dexec.args flag, such as in the following example:

-`mvn exec:java -Dexec.mainClass="optimalarborescence.Main"`
+`mvn exec:java -Dexec.mainClass="optimalarborescence.Main" -Dexec.args="mlst input.csv output.txt add"`

 ## Running Tests